colygon/glean-devrel/docs/gleeees-prd.md

 1. **Persistent Storage Strategy**
    - Should we support persistent volumes in MVP?
-   - How to handle data when Warplet is destroyed?
+   - How to handle data when Gleeee is destroyed?
    - Backup/restore workflows?

 2. **Networking Complexity**
    - Do users need VPC peering for database access?
    - How to handle firewall rules for custom ports?
-   - Support for private Warplets (no public IP)?
+   - Support for private Gleeees (no public IP)?

 3. **Template Ecosystem**
    - Should we allow community templates in MVP?